20 Valentine SVG Files you are going to love!

 A few notes from my experience.
 I think my yellow layer shrunk a bit because my black and red layers did not match up exactly with the yellow.
 It was like the yellow got squished vertically by 1/8″.
 My yellow was sport flex iron on, so I don’t know if that is why.
 So I cut my eyes and mouth out of my black layer and placed those on individually.
 They fit perfectly inside the heart and mouth holes on the yellow.
 The black circle around the head had to be cut in half so i could trim just a tiny bit of the black off so that it would line up at the bottom.
 I also cut the red eyes from the mouth so I could place those individually.
 I’ll have to pay attention when I use all everyday iron on and see if it does the same thing.
 But besides that, everything fit perfect.
 I’m really happy with the result.

-To download my free DIY Valentine shirt SVG files, fill out the form below and they will be sent to your email address.
+To download my free DIY Valentine shirt SVG files, go to my resource library.

 To get the SVG files from my friends, click on the link to their website.